olivernina/nephi/README.md

 # Nephi OCR project

+User-friendly trainable neural networks for handwriting recognition.
 A hackable OCR template for the 21st century.

-Purpose: to lower the bar for getting started with trainable neural networks for handwriting recognition.

-And to create a community resource for best practices.

 ## Installation
 1. Install conda (a local sandbox/install manager), and create a new conda enviroment